Dalit Buddhist movement: Navayana Buddhism

-According to Ambedkar, several of the core beliefs and doctrines of traditional Buddhist traditions such as the Four Noble Truths and Anatta were flawed and pessimistic, and may have been inserted into the Buddhist scriptures by wrong-headed Buddhist monks of a later era.
-These should not be considered as Buddha's teachings in Ambedkar's view.
-Other foundational concepts of Buddhism such as Karma and Rebirth were considered by Ambedkar as superstitions.
+According to mainstream interpretations of Ambedkar's views, several of the core beliefs and doctrines of traditional Buddhist traditions such as the Four Noble Truths and Anatta were flawed and pessimistic, and may have been inserted into the Buddhist scriptures by wrong-headed Buddhist monks of a later era.
+These should not be considered as Buddha's teachings in their interpretation of Ambedkar's views, although there is no empirical evidence of the followers of this sect rejecting any of these concepts outright.
+Other foundational concepts of Buddhism such as Karma and Rebirth were seen to be considered as superstitions by Ambedkar according to them.

-Navayana as formulated by Ambedkar and at the root of Dalit Buddhist movement abandons mainstream traditional Buddhist practices and precepts such as the institution of monk after renunciation, ideas such as karma, rebirth in afterlife, samsara, meditation, nirvana and Four Noble Truths.
-Ambedkar's new sect of Buddhism rejected these ideas and re-interpreted the Buddha's religion in terms of class struggle and social equality.
+Navayana as formulated by Ambedkar and at the root of Dalit Buddhist movement heavily reinterprets mainstream traditional Buddhist practices and precepts such as the institution of monk after renunciation, ideas such as karma, rebirth in afterlife, samsara, meditation, nirvana and Four Noble Truths.
+Sources focussed on mainstream branches of Buddhism posit that all such concepts were rejected by Ambedkar, although all such concepts are only reinterpreted in his work The Buddha and His Dhamma, the commentary of Ambedkar on Buddhism and thus the elaboration of all his interpretations.
+Ambedkar's new sect of Buddhism reinterpreted the Buddha's religion in terms of social equality.

 Ambedkar called his version of Buddhism Navayana or Neo-Buddhism.
 His book, The Buddha and His Dhamma, is the holy book of Navayana or Dalit Buddhists.
 According to Junghare, for the followers of Navyana, Ambedkar has become a deity and he is worshipped in its practice.